DSTechLabs/DSTechLabs/README.md

 - Hi, I’m @DSTechLabs.
 - I design and build Industrial Control Software, IoT Devices, Robots, Automation Equipment, High-End Audio Speaker Systems, Telescopes and more ...
 - Always working on nerdy projects.
-For example, Remote WiFi Modules that connect with Factory Floor Equipment for Monitoring and Control (SCADA).
+For example, The **SMAC Framework**.
+The successor to FMAC3, it's a bidirectional **System Monitor and Control** System
 - See more about me [here](https://dstechlabs.com/portfolio/) and [here](https://dstechlabs.com/About/)
 - You can reach me at bill@dstechlabs.com